Ruthven was once the Ghost Town of Indiana

 Why Indiana Died

 Once the sister to the town of Cayuga (only minutes down the road), Indiana’s progress would surpass it.
-As long as boats transported lumber along the Grand River everything would be fine.
+As long as boats transported lumber along the Grand River everything was fine.

-Nobody, including David Thompson, would have dreamed of of a future technology being built across Canada.
+Nobody, including David Thompson, would have dreamed of such a technology being built across Canada.

 Indiana’s fate was sealed when the train found its way into Haldimand.
 A hub was built in Cayuga, bypassing Indiana, and the old lumber town didn’t stand a chance.
 The boats disappeared and lumber was processed in larger ports like Toronto.

-Indiana residents moved out, their wooden houses abandoned, leaving behind loved ones buried in the town graveyard.
-Slowly the wooden structures fell, leaving only the Thompson mansion, the town and family graveyards, a couple of historic houses and energy from what was.
+Indiana residents left their wooden houses behind along with loved ones buried in the town graveyard.
+Slowly the wooden structures fell.
+Only the Thompson mansion, the town and family graveyards, a couple of historic houses remained, along with the energy.

 The Thompson Family